googleapis/google-cloud-java/generation/new_client/README.md

 ### Install GitHub CLI (Optional)

-Install the GitHub CLI and login, if needed (may help with `Common Errors` below:
+Install the GitHub CLI and login, if needed (may help with `Common Errors` below):

 ```
 $ sudo apt-get install gh